ankilab/EG-ENAS/README.md

 ## Usage

 ### 1. Datasets
 To use our NAS framework, add image classification datasets to be tested in the folder **datasets**.
 As a default example, we include the [Sokoto dataset](https://data.ncl.ac.uk/articles/dataset/Sudoku_Dataset/26976121/1) [3], which is small, novel, and was used in the NAS Unseen Data Challenge 2024.
+The image below shos the datasets we tested with our EG-ENAS.
+In **Configuration and Reproducibility** we provide the links for download them.

 ![Figure 2: Datasets](images/datasets_finish.png)
+*Figure 2: Datasets tested in our pipeline*

 #### Datasets Structure
 Each dataset should have its own subfolder within **datasets** containing the following files.
 For reference, see examples in the [NAS Unseen Data Challenge](https://github.com/Towers-D/NAS-Unseen-Datasets):